Suleyman040/ML-Matbench-dielectric-project/README.md

-# ML-Matbench-dielectric-project
-Machine Learning models to predict the dielectric response of crystalline materials using the matbench_dielectric dataset from MatBench.

-## Predicting Dielectric Properties with Machine Learning
+#Predicting Dielectric Properties with Machine Learning

 This project builds and evaluates machine learning models to predict the dielectric response of crystalline materials using the [`matbench_dielectric`](https://matbench.materialsproject.org) dataset from MatBench.